SeongChan-An/SeongChan-An/README.md

 - 🌱 I’m currently learning Javascript to become a Front-end developer

-: Originally I have been using C, C++ in the company for business.
+: I have been using C, C++ in the company for business.

 : Develop & Maintenance Embedded Navigation SW on Vehicle (2019.04 ~ 2021.09)